Asphalt and road planings used in construction

 Plan your site so that you can safely store planings for use as part of your works.

 The implementation of the Waste Incineration Directive has placed tighter controls on roadstone coating plants that use waste oil in the process.
-All roadstone coating plants that use waste oil must have a pollution prevention and control permit to operate.
+All roadstone coating plants that use waste oil must have an authorisation to operate:

 SEPA has produced guidance on the production of fully recovered asphalt road planings.